hotelbyte/whitepaper/white-paper.md

 [Read here our roadmap](https://hotelbyte.org#roadmap), We are working on changes for the roadmap, please any doubt ask us before to sproud bad words ;) thank you.

 # FAQ
+Surely you have a lot of doubts and uncertainties that we will list below, anyway these questions can be found updated in our [FAQ](https://hotelbyte.org#faq), also we are working for the **Zendesk** site for your support.

++ **I find this project difficult because of the current size of the industry.
+How is it possible to make such a big change?**
+	As any technological revolution has to be step by step, first we want to show you the concept, get into practice, and after that, we want to gather as much support as possible to expand this technology, if you help us now, tomorrow we will all win.

++ **As a hotel or hotel chain, do I have to invest a lot of capital?**
+	DO NOT!
+You only need 4 things:
+		+ Be willing to innovate and be among the first!
+		+ Have the **DHI** installed in each hotel or on your own servers
+		+ Load your hotel product in the **DHI**
+		+ Have a wallet with Hotelcoin.

++ **It is not clear to me what I can win as a hotel?**
+	So let's sit down together, let's talk about your concerns and faced problems and we will give you the best solution.

++ **The booking website that users will use, how will it be maintained, who will be responsible?**
+	We have several plans for this web, being an open source initiative, anyone could start the same website and put their look and feel to start selling the hotels available on the network.
+Doing that has a cost that is shared directly between the hotel and the foundation to guarantee the maintainability of the network.
+	+ Initial and medium term plan: The foundation will provide a DAPP.
+Long-term plan: Hotels or intermediaries that want to support the foundation, can create their own DAPP based on our network providing them with more functionality or specializing.
+	+ In any case, the foundation will be always the responsible and all its collaborators.
+As a hotel you will contribute indirectly by being connected to our network.

++ **What are Hotelcoins?**
+Please read the HotelCoins section

++ **Will the customer's data be safe?**
+	Yes, the hotel booking is never finalized in the public Blockchain, but it ends up being the private one of the hotel chain or hotel.
+This allows the transactions to be public but the private data is only accessible for the hotel chain or hotel.

++ **Is the payment transaction immediate?**
+	It is immediate as long as the Hotelbyte network is healthy.

++ **If the DHI fails, what can I do?**
+	There is a chat support and a FAQ to solve all your problems.
+DHI is a DAPP (distributed app) so the longer the number of hotels or servers you have with the private network running, the greater tolerance to failures.

 # Appendix
 + [Bitcoin Talk Announcement](https://bitcointalk.org/index.php?topic=2864398)